How to add custom fonts to Squarespace

 PRO TIP

 With Squarespace, you can upload font files ending in .WOFF or .OTF or .TTF.
-However, please be sure that you’ve purchased the appropriate licence!
-If you can’t find one you like, check outCreative Marketwhich has a range of beautiful and affordable fonts.
+But, make sure that you’ve purchased the appropriate licence.

 Apply Your Custom Font

-We’re almost done!
 All that’s left to do is choose which Headings or Paragraphs your font will apply to.

 In Squarespace 7.0, there’s four different Headings/Paragraphs you can change to your custom font.